RaspberryPiFoundation/scratch-curriculum/en-GB/dodgeball/index.md

 ---
 title: Dodgeball
-materials: ["Club Leader Resources/*.*","Project Resources/*.*"]
-beta: true
+description: Create a platform game, in which you have to dodge the moving balls and reach the end of the level.
+layout: project
 notes: "Dodgeball  - notes.md"
-layout: project
 ---

 # Introduction { .intro }